DuncanZancanella/APC-Propeller-Finder/README.md

 Simple library for searching APC propeller geometry and performance data.

 ## Functionalities
-- read geometry and performance data from APC propellers and save in a pandas dataframe
+- Read geometry and performance data from APC propellers and save in a pandas dataframe
+- Search propellers by performance constraints

 ## Installation with Poetry